Richard Long (courtier): Career

 Arriving in January 1541 at Calais to put its affairs in order, Long was described by the French ambassador, Charles de Marillac, bishop of Vienne, as 'a person of authority and conduct' (LP Henry VIII, 16.466).
 On his return he was instructed to arrest Sir John Wallop, a diplomat suspected of colluding with Cardinal Pole.
 This was a sensitive mission, and its failure was blamed not on Long, but on his kinsman Hertford.
 Later that year he worked on various commissions and juries dealing with the treason of Catherine Howard.

 Making use of Long's military experience, the government appointed him governor of Guernsey, Alderney, and Sark in 1541, a post that he held until retirement due to illness in 1545, and in 1542 he was appointed captain of Kingston upon Hull with power to levy forces whenever occasion required, and with a place on the king's council of the north.

 In a letter written by Henry VIII, he referred to Long as 'our trusty & right well-beloved Councillor, Sir Richard Long, Knt'.
 In 1542 Long gave the King a gift of a pair of purple satin stockings "embrauded all over with pirles of damask gold and damask silver", and the following year the King granted Long the manor of Shingay in Cambridgeshire.

-Family

-On 10 November 1541 he obtained the marriage settlement of Margaret Donnington, only daughter of John Donnington of Stoke Newington in Middlesex, and widow of Sir Thomas Kitson of Hengrave Hall, Suffolk.
-They had one son, Henry, to whom the King stood as godfather in 1544, and three daughters, Jane, Katherine and Mary.
-His granddaughter Elizabeth married William Russell, 1st Baron Russell of Thornhaugh.

 He received large grants of Abbey lands from Henry VIII, in Essex, Cambridge, Suffolk and elsewhere, and together with his marriage, meant that like his fellow courtiers Welsbourne and Walsh, he was a rich man at his death on 30 September 1546.

-His widow married John Bourchier, 2nd Earl of Bath, on 11 December 1548.
-She died on 20 December 1561 at Stoke Newington and was buried at Hengrave on 12 January 1562.
+Marriage and family

+Richard Long married Margaret Donnington in 1541.
+She was the only daughter of John Donnington of Stoke Newington in Middlesex, and widow of Thomas Kitson of Hengrave Hall, Suffolk.
+Their children included: